💡 Quick Summary

 Injectable Semaglutide (Research Grade)

 Research-grade semaglutide is available as a lyophilized powder for reconstitution.
-Unlike pharmaceutical Wegovy, research semaglutide is sold for laboratory and research purposes and is not quality-controlled or regulated for human administration.
-Researchers who study it reference the same GLP-1 receptor agonism mechanism — appetite suppression, delayed gastric emptying, and cardiometabolic effects — documented in clinical trials.
+Unlike pharmaceutical Wegovy, it's sold by peptide vendors and isn't regulated as a pharmaceutical product.
+Researchers who study it reference the same GLP-1 receptor agonism — appetite suppression, delayed gastric emptying, and cardiometabolic effects — documented in clinical trials.

-Retatrutide is a next-generation triple agonist (GLP-1 / GIP / glucagon receptors) currently in Phase III clinical trials at Eli Lilly.
+Retatrutide is a triple agonist (GLP-1 / GIP / glucagon receptors) currently in Phase III clinical trials at Eli Lilly.
 Early Phase II data showed up to 24.2% body weight loss at 48 weeks — the highest weight-loss figure ever recorded in an obesity pharmacotherapy trial at that time.
-It is not FDA-approved as of early 2026 and is available only as a research compound.
+It's currently in the clinical trial pipeline and available as a research peptide.

-Researchers studying retatrutide note that its triple-receptor mechanism may offer advantages in metabolic rate preservation compared to dual or single GLP-1 agonists, though long-term human data remain limited.
+The triple-receptor mechanism may offer advantages in metabolic rate preservation compared to dual or single GLP-1 agonists, though long-term data are still limited.

-What to look for in a research peptide vendor:
+What to Look for in a Peptide Vendor

-- HPLC + mass spec COA available per batch
+- HPLC + mass spec analysis available per batch

 - ≥98% purity standard